 It was a little bit chaotic though… (:

 For the first event, it was very organic.
 We left a few things open on purpose and we wanted to see how people would react.
-I think to force the original plan wouldn’t have been great for the atmosphere.
+I think forcing the original plan wouldn’t have been great for the atmosphere.

 Well, originally, the plan was that the workshop hosts would pick up their participants at the ‘Apparate’ house and bring them to different spots.
 But that didn’t happen.
 Everyone was just wandering everywhere.
 We just observed this and decided it was okay because they’re all explorers anyway.
 A few people would have liked to have a plan showing them where everything was.
 And in fact, there was one, but organically it didn’t work like that.
 We just showed everyone where to go and it was fine like that.
 I totally see what you mean though.
 Especially for security reasons, we didn’t want people to walk around by themselves and they really didn’t go where they shouldn’t.
 That was good!
 And next time we’ll know better and we’ll have more signs set up etc.